High Performance Computing (HPC)

 EDA simulations often involve 3D modeling, fluid dynamics, and other compute-intensive processes that require high-performance computing (HPC) data center solutions.

-Mechanical computer-aided design (MCAD) and computer-aided engineering (CAE) systems have adopted HPC cluster computing environments to speed processing times and reduce time to revenue for new products.
+Mechanical computer-aided design (MCAD) and computer-aided engineering (CAE) systems have adopted HPC cluster computing environments to speed processing times and reduce revenue for new products.

 To reduce production lags, today’s media data centers invest in high-performance HPC cluster technology, combining the power of hundreds or thousands of CPUs in the service of a highly complex rendering task.

-Oil and gas companies use HPC technology to minimize the time involved in processing massive amounts of data to reduce costs and speed time to production.
+Oil and gas companies use HPC technology to minimize the time involved in processing massive amounts of data in order to reduce costs and speed production.